GG CHEST BLOG

 Breakout hitbox

-Breakout hitbox is ideal for precise mechanics and control:
+Breakout hitbox is ideal for precise mechanics and clean, accurate touches:

 Hybrid hitbox